W Wailes Wailes and Strang

 R O Whitfield

-Richard Osborne Whitfield (1843-1900) was the partner of J A Thomas and from 1878 to 1899 their office was at 20 Cockspur Street, an address favoured by architects – George Somers Clarke (1822-82), uncle of the better known Somers Clarke junior, was there in 1875 and also in 1880 Francis Ebenezer Jones (1851-1928) and William Samuel Weatherley (1850-1922), who had been pupils and later assistants of Sir George G Scott.
+Richard Osborne Whitfield (1843-1900) was the partner of J A Thomas and from 1878 to 1899 their office was at 20 Cockspur Street, an address favoured by architects, for George Somers Clarke (1822-82), cousin of the better known Somers Clarke junior, was there in 1875 and also in 1880 Francis Ebenezer Jones (1851-1928) and William Samuel Weatherley (1850-1922), who had been pupils and later assistants of Sir George G Scott.
 Nothing suggests they practised jointly with Whitfield or Thomas, though Weatherley was to sign Thomas’s FRIBA nomination in 1907.
 Whitfield was born in Southwark, the son of a doctor and apothecary, and was an early pupil at Lancing college, though the circumstances of his professional training are not recorded.
 He lived and died in Hampstead, where there is a memorial window to him, probably by H Bryans, in the parish church he attended, Emmanuel, West Hampstead, which Thomas had designed starting in 1897 (Church website).
-For the most part, the practice did domestic work and Thomas, the junior partner, probably took the lead in building churches, designing several others in the Surrey suburbs, e g St Mary, Cuddington, where he lived.
+For the most part, the practice did domestic work and Thomas, the junior partner, probably took the lead in building churches, designing several others in the Surrey suburbs, e g St Mary, Cuddington, where he also lived at one time.

 Designed: Crowborough, – All Saints (1881-83 – altered and extended)